1337-create/NodewinLTD/README.md

 - 👋 Hi, I’m Jordan Founder @ Nodewin LTD
 - 👀 I’m interested in (C# C++ JS , SYSTEM ADMIN)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning (Learning New stuff everyday :) )
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me jordan@nodewin.com

 <!---
 NodewinLTD/NodewinLTD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.